geosolutions-it/doc-cread/sysadmin/source/hub/maintaining/configuration.rst

 To customise the display of CKAN you can supply replacements for the Genshi template files.
 Use this option to specify where CKAN should look for additional templates, before reverting to the ``ckan/templates`` folder.
 You can supply more than one folder, separating the paths with a comma (,).

-For more information on theming, see :doc:`/theming/index`.
+For more information, see the theming documentation.

 .. _extra_public_paths: